dimitri-nicolo/calico/calico/threat/security-anomalies.md

 in the connections to an authorization service in the morning, then a big data transmission when the database starts a backup operation.

-For a list of performance anomaly detectors that are enabled by default, see [Anomaly detection reference]({{site.baseurl}}/reference/anomaly-detection/all-jobs-envars#performance-anomaly-detectors).
+For a list of security anomalies that are enabled by default, see [Anomaly detection reference]({{site.baseurl}}/reference/anomaly-detection/all-jobs-envars#security-anomaly-detectors).

 ### FAQ

 **Do I need to configure anomaly values?**

 >Anomalies are preconfigured with reasonable defaults that are optimized for performance and appropriate frequency and severity.
 You should not need to change the values unless you are getting too many alerts.

 **Will alerts be unusually high until the engine learns to distinguish normal from anomalous behavior?**